eth-cscs/cpp-course-2023/01_03_initialization_etc/initialization_etc.md

 We are binding a resource with an object on the *stack*, so we are transitively giving properties of an object on the stack to a resource!

 ---
-# Object Lifetime in action: multipe return points
+# Object Lifetime in action: multiple return points

 We don't have to care anymore about multiple execution paths! 🍾